edmond-dev/webapp-react/README.md

-### This project is UI for the webapp application for CSC-480 cource of my senior year.
-Its a two pages react app.
-The first page displays products, which are products from data json in the source folder.
-The other page will display search results.
+#### This project is a UI for the webapp application for CSC-480 cource, my senior year project.
+This react UI has two functionality.
+The first functionality displays products, which are products from src/data.json.
+The other functionality is filtering through products and display found products.

-In the project directory, you can run:
+Once cloned, in the project directory, you can run:

 ### `npm start`

-### Test data is in the source folder.